merrickj/ar/README.md

 To run numeric model: ``python3 src/numeric_a/ar.py arg1``, where
 * ``arg1``: beta, perception factor

-To run numeric model in a diagnositc mode that enables plotting for a selected region: ``python3 src/numeric_b/ar.py GEV arg1``, where
+To run numeric model in a diagnostic mode that enables plotting for a selected region: ``python3 src/numeric_b/ar.py GEV arg1``, where
 * ``arg1``: region number (i.e. select region)